15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 Fortress, top Dubrovnik old town location

-You may not even have heard of Cavtat, I hadn’t until my third trip, but let me tell you, Cavtat is the most idyllic spot along the Dubrovnik coast, it’s the sort of place you hope to find in Croatia!
+You may not even have heard of Cavtat, I hadn’t until my third or maybe fourth trip, but let me tell you, Cavtat is a real hidden gem (I probably should keep secret) the most idyllic spot along the curvy Dubrovnik coastline, it really is the sort of place you hope to find in Croatia – a beautiful Riva with ancient buildings backed by dramatic hills and pine-trees, it’s so lovely I have since stayed in Cavat’s prettiest boutique!

-Cavtat is only 25 minutes away from Dubrovnik old town harbour by taxi boat and it’s a whole different landscape and quieter vibe with a palm-tree lined riviera, yachts, heritage buildings and classy restaurant terraces, it’s stunning and incredibly inviting, if you can only spare half a day on your trip – I would prioritise visiting Cavtat!
+Cavtat is only 30 minutes away from Dubrovnik old town harbour by taxi boat and it’s a whole different landscape and quieter vibe, I absolutely adore the palm-tree lined riviera, and inviting restaurant terraces, the setting is picturesque and feels more charming, away from the tourist crowds, if you can only spare half a day – I would absolutely prioritise Cavtat!

-For the best experience, tie your visit with lunch, it’s one of the main reasons for going on a day trip from Dubrovnik to Cavtat, I’ve enjoyed wonderful meals at the restaurant La Bohemia on the pretty riviera, and afterwards take a walk along the lovely scenic coastal path!
+In my experience, planning your visit alongside lunch, makes this Cavtat day trip much more worthwhile, I’ve enjoyed wonderful meals at the restaurant La Bohemia on the pretty riviera, and afterwards a walk along the scenic coastal path and wander through the little ancient town with boutiques and art shops!

-Hot Tip!
-If your base is Dubrovnik, I recommend visiting Cavtat on your second day, it’s so easy to slot into your Dubrovnik itinerary and this guide shows you how!
+Pro Tip!
+If your base is Dubrovnik Old Town, I recommend visiting Cavtat on your second day, it’s so easy to slot into your Dubrovnik itinerary and this guide shows you how!

 View over Cavtat Bay near Dubrovnik with yachts in the marina and terracotta rooftops along the harbour

-15. TAKE A WONDERFUL ELAPHITI ISLANDS PRIVATE BOAT TRIP (A highlight from Dubrovnik Old Town!)
+15. TAKE A SCENIC ISLAND-HOPPING PRIVATE BOAT TRIP (A highlight from Dubrovnik Old Town!)

-If you’re staying in the old town in Dubrovnik for three days or longer, I highly recommend exploring the popular group of Islands just off the shore, known as the Elaphiti Islands, by private boat tour, it’s by far one of my favourite days out on the water!
+If you’re staying in the old town in Dubrovnik for three days or longer, I highly recommend exploring the popular group of Islands just off the shore, known as the Elaphiti Islands, by private boat tour for an elevated (crowd-free) experience, it’s by far one of my favourite days out on the water – the boat trip I’ve taken more than once!

-This scenic Elaphiti Islands boat trip whisks you away from the Old Town Harbour to beautiful bays, authentic villages and beaches that are only accessible by small boat, including dreamy overwater restaurants like Bowa (see below right – a must) and the mesmerising Blue Cave – it’s one of the best boat excursions away from the crowds and larger packed out boat tours!
+This scenic Elaphiti Islands boat trip whisks you away from Dubrovnik’s Old Town Harbour to beautiful bays, authentic villages, picturesque beaches and exclusive restaurants that are only accessible by small boat, including dreamy overwater restaurant Bowa (see below right), the unspoilt island of Kolocep with is must-visit, mesmerising Blue Cave!

-A scenic boat trip is the best way to spend your time after visiting the main sights of the old town, and you don’t have to commit to the full day; there are morning and afternoon options to suit your schedule, but you’ll need to book your spot in advance!
+An island-hopping boat trip is the best way to spend your time after visiting the main sights of the old town, and you don’t have to commit to the full day; there are morning and afternoon options to suit your schedule, but you’ll need to book your spot in advance over the summer months as the private and more superior boat trips are popular!

 Take a look at the full details and availability of this private Elaphiti Islands boat trip here!